Battleground Gunfight: Aftermath

 After the Smith Gang made their escape, Hank Sharp and Arch Maxwell left the scene for Nutrioso, twenty miles away, to summon a doctor named Rudd and spread the news of the fight.
 The remainder of the posse stayed at the camp with Tafolla and the body of Bill Maxwell.
-Unfortunately, Tafolla died before the doctor could arrive.
+Tafolla died before the doctor could arrive.
 Before passing, he gave Henry Barrett a silver dollar and said: "Give this to my wife.
-It, and the months wages coming to me will be all she will ever have."
+It, and the month's wages coming to me will be all she will ever have."
 The outlaws made their way out of the canyon and into what is now Bear Wallow Wilderness.
 On the next evening they arrived at a cow camp on Beaver Creek.
 The cowboys there were held hostage and ordered to prepare food for the gang.
 Bill Smith recognized one of the hostages, Marion Lee, who made dinner for the gang members and informed them that they had killed Bill Maxwell.
 Bill Smith did not realize that one of the men he had shot at was his friend, so he told Lee: "When he stood up that way we thought he was Barrett.
 Barrett was the man we wanted.
 We feel mighty sorry over killing Will [Bill] Maxwell, he was a good friend of ours.
 Tell his mother for us that we're very sorry we killed him."

 After taking a few horses, the gang headed into the Blue River Wilderness for the ranch of Hugh McKean, where they hoped to trade horses.
 When McKean refused to deal with the gang he was held at gunpoint and robbed of his horses, food, and weapons.
 The Smith Gang then went east and crossed the Arizona border with New Mexico before heading south into Texas and across the Rio Grande into Mexico.
 When the captain of the Arizona Rangers, Burton C. Mossman, was informed of the fight he sent three of his men after the outlaws and the United States Army dispatched the Apache Scouts Chicken and Josh.
 The scouts tracked the gang across New Mexico before losing the trail at the banks of the Rio Grande.
 Ultimately, the posse failed to capture the outlaws and bring them to justice, but they were successful in running the Smith Gang out of Arizona Territory.
 Tafolla and Maxwell were killed as result of the gunfight and one or two of the outlaws may have been wounded by Barrett, who was armed with a souvenir Spanish Mauser rifle, which could shoot right through the trees the gang members were hiding behind.

 The body of Tafolla was laid to rest at St. Johns and Bill Maxwell was buried in his family's cemetery at Nutrioso.
 Maxwell's hat was left behind at the scene because the men of the posse thought it would be bad luck to touch it.
 For years afterwards, cowboys claimed they had seen the hat while working in the area.